arduino/ArduinoCore-samd/README.md

   6. Compile/Upload as usual

 The Arduino IDE will notify the user if an update to the beta is available, which can then be installed automatically.
-Alternatively, if a particular beta is needed, replace the url in step 2 with:
+If a particular beta is needed, just choose the version from the list.
+Alternatively, replace the url in step 2 with:
   `https://www.mattairtech.com/software/arduino/beta/package_MattairTech_SAM_DLC_Core_for_Arduino-${VERSION}-beta-b${BUILD_NUMBER}_index.json` or
   `https://www.mattairtech.com/software/arduino/beta/package_MattairTech_sam_m0p-${VERSION}-beta-b${BUILD_NUMBER}_index.json` (versions prior to 1.6.17-beta-b1)
 where ${VERSION} and ${BUILD_NUMBER} match the beta name as shown in the CHANGELOG (ie: package_MattairTech_sam_m0p-1.6.7-beta-b0_index.json).
-In this case, the IDE will not notify the user of updates.
+In this case, the IDE will not notify the user of updates, so this method is not recommended.

 ## SAM-BA USB CDC Bootloader (Arduino compatible)